 Australia has a reputation for excellence in the tertiary education sector.
-The GOA continues to see tertiary education as a flagship of Australian aid in Vietnam and will contribute to this sector.
+The GOA continues to see tertiary education as a flagship of Australian aid in Vietnam and will contribute around AUD220 million over six years to this sector.
 In order to ensure we have the greatest impact with these investments and that our aid is efficient and effective, a theory of change has been developed.
 This will guide how we chose to invest our resources so that we get the greatest return in line with Australia's national interest.